Biruh-21/My-python-games/README.md

 <h2>Higher-Lower</h2>

 It's easy to play.
 You will be shown two cards.
-You simply have to decide whether the second card is searched for higher or lower than the first card.
+You simply have to decide which card has more followers.
 As you progress, you will be shown a new card.
-Choose higher or lower to decide whether it is searched for more or less than the previous card.
 The objective is to get the most right in a row.
 If you get one wrong, you lose the game.